Select a School

 Dr. Anna Hamilton

-Department Chair- Ralph J. Frost Academy
+Department Chair – Ralph J. Frost Academy

 Overview and Program Goals

-This handbook is intended to provide students and parents with a summary of supports and services at Maine Township District 207’s Ralph J. Frost Academy.
-All students referred to Ralph J. Frost Academy are eligible under the Individual with Disabilities Education Act and must be a resident of District 207 High Schools – Maine East, South, or West.
+All students placed at Ralph J. Frost Academy are eligible under the Individual with Disabilities Education Act and must be a resident of District 207 High Schools – Maine East, South, or West.
 The goal of Frost Academy is to provide a structured, therapeutic educational environment to improve students’ academic, vocational, and social-emotional learning skills.
-Additionally, Frost Academy enhances the overall mission of District 207 “To Improve Learning” by incorporating the Illinois State Board of Education Social Emotional Learning (SEL) Standards.
+Additionally, Frost Academy enhances the overall mission of District 207 by incorporating the Illinois State Board of Education Social Emotional Learning (SEL) Standards.
 There is significant evidence that instruction and support with social skills, emotional management, and behavioral regulation can help individuals overcome behaviors that interfere with success in school and meaningfully connecting with others.

 The primary goal at Frost Academy is to assist the student in developing emotional wellness and social skills that lead to success in educational, vocational, and interpersonal areas of life.
 We strive to strengthen positive social emotional skills and improve emotional management by promoting a strong sense of community and creating an environment where students feel cared about, respected, and safe.
 We also work explicitly with students to develop essential coping, emotional management, and self-regulation skills.
 In addition, a structured program with clear predictable guidelines and behavioral expectations is essential for student growth and well-being.
-This student handbook explains program supports and expectations, as well as district-wide policies that all students in Maine Township District 207 are expected to adhere to.
+This document explains program supports and expectations, as well as district-wide policies that all students in Maine Township District 207 are expected to adhere to.
 It is essential all students and parents read this document so program expectations are clearly understood.
 Information regarding grades, attendance and reintegration back to the student’s home school are delineated in the pages that follow.

 Maine Township District 207 policies and procedures are the official document for student expectations and consequences.
 This document is meant to serve as an enhancement to the handbooks and to recognize the unique program and student needs at Ralph J. Frost Academy.